 Employer-sponsored (i.e., corporate) DC plans are voluntary plans contracted by the employer through a vendor, with investments and contribution rates chosen by the employer and participation offered to the entire group of their employees.

-The maximum contribution amounts for an employer-sponsored DC plan would increase as follows:
+The maximum contribution amounts for an employer-sponsored DC plan are expected to increase for contributions made from January 2027 as follows:

 Employee not enrolled in an employer-sponsored defined benefit (DB) plan: JPY 62,000 per month (currently: JPY 55,000 per month)